OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-03.md

 ## 1 Samuel 3:10

-The Lord came and stood there, calling as at the other times, “Samuel!
+The Lord came and stood nearby, calling as He had done before, “Samuel!
 Samuel!”
 Then Samuel said, “Speak, for Your servant is listening.”

 ---